 Emory in Vienna

 The German Studies Department is proud to conduct Emory's longest standing Summer Study Abroad Program.
-For the past forty-three years, Emory students have enrolled in seven-week courses in Vienna, the former imperial city of the Austrian-Hungarian Empire and today one of the booming and truly international cities in Central Europe.
+For the past forty-four years, Emory students have enrolled in seven-week courses in Vienna, the former imperial city of the Austrian-Hungarian Empire and today one of the booming and truly international cities in Central Europe.
 Our students take intermediate or advanced German courses that explore topics in Austrian cultural history.
 One of the elements that make this program unique is that students stay with host families and thus are afforded the opportunity to immerse themselves in Viennese daily life.
 Each summer there are a number of excursions to historical and cultural sites.
 In addition, students are reimbursed within reason for cultural activities in the city such as museum visits, and musical or opera performances.

 We are particularly committed to the program because the city itself is such an ideal place to study the cultures and literatures of the German-speaking worlds.
 Austria's position in the heart of Central Europe as well as a gateway to Eastern Europe provide an exemplary educational context for examining longstanding traditions and neglected connections in the region.

 The program lasts seven weeks and consists of two sessions, each one covering 15 class days.
 Classes meet for three hours each day during each session.